Colorado Sundown: Plot

-The film opens with a runaway stage with Rex (Rex Allen) and Slim (Slim Pickens) in pursuit.

-Rex jumps on and stops the stage, rescuing Jackie (Mary Ellen Kay) and Mattie (Louise Beavers).
+Rex and Slim are pursuing a runaway stagecoach.
+Rex is able to stop it, rescuing Jackie and Mattie.
 However, they mistake him for the careless stagecoach driver.

-Troubles arise when Jackie and Slim find they are inheriting a third share of a ranch along with Carrie Hurley (June Vincent) and her brother Daniel (Fred Graham).
-The next day Carrie persuades Slim and Jackie to sell their portion of the ranch because of supposedly infected trees but Rex shows and stops the sale.
+Troubles arise when Jackie and Slim learn that they are inheriting a third share of a ranch along with Carrie Hurley and her brother Daniel.
+The next day, Carrie persuades Slim and Jackie to sell their portion of the ranch, but Rex stops the sale.

 Carrie's younger brother Dusty Hurley arrives and agrees to impersonate John Stoker, a forest ranger who has been poisoned by Carrie.

-Stoker convinces some of the ranchers to sell but Rex is suspicious and writes to the forest service.
-The letter from the forest service arrives and Maddie takes it but is shot by the fake Stoker who takes it to Carrie who hides it.
-Rex arrives and fights with Stoker who collapses in Carrie's office and she shoots Rex wounding him.
-Slim shows up and takes Rex and Stoker to Doc but Stoker dies along the way.
-A storm ensues and all pitch in to stop the dam from breaking.
-The storm abates revealing the real rangers body which along with Dusty's body are taken to doc who finds that both have been poisoned.
-Meanwhile the ranchers and lumbermen begin to fight but are stopped by Rex and the sheriff.
-Rex then catches up with Carrie and Daniel.
-He fights with Daniel and they both fall into the river.
-Rex emerges the victor and carts Carrie off to jail.
-He bides Jackie and Slim farewell and rides off alone.
-A goat butts Slim causing a bucket of milk to land on his head.
+Stoker convinces some of the ranchers to sell, but Rex is suspicious and writes to the forest service.
+The letter from the forest service arrives and Maddie takes it, but she is shot by the fake Stoker, who takes it to Carrie, who hides it.
+Rex arrives and fights with Stoker, who collapses in Carrie's office, and she shoots Rex, wounding him.
+Slim appears and takes Rex and Stoker to Doc, but Stoker dies along the way.

+A storm ensues and everyone helps stop the dam from breaking.
+When the storm abates, the real ranger's body is revealed, which is taken with Dusty's body to the doctor, who finds that both have been poisoned.
+The ranchers and lumbermen begin to fight but are stopped by Rex and the sheriff.
+Rex fights with Daniel and they both fall into the river.
+Rex emerges victorious and takes Carrie to jail.
+He bids farewell to Jackie and Slim and rides away alone.
+A goat butts Slim, causing a bucket of milk to land on his head.